 Green beans pair beautifully with the pork and these Lemon & Garlic beans are easy and delicious.
 Gone are the days of the boring old green beans and in comes the flavor!

 I like to do this with whole green beans fresh from the garden or produce section but I can’t always find those.

-When I can’t find the fresh green beans, I buy whole beans in my grocery store’s freezer section.
-Most brands these days have those amazing steamer bags, which is nice and easy.
+When I can’t find fresh green beans, I buy whole beans in my grocery store’s freezer section.
+Most brands these days have those amazing steamer bags, which are nice and easy.

 Lastly, remove them from the heat and serve.
 Your family and guest will think you spent hours cooking for them and there is no reason they have to know that this was such a “simple supper”.